Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/intro_slides.md

 <pba-flex center>

+- goals more focused, promises less lofty
 - verification tools more efficient
-- goals more focused, promises less lofty
 - combination of analysis techniques

 </pba-flex>

+Notes:

+- Limiting attention to a particular class of bugs, resource leaks, data-races, etc.
+- Drastic Speed-up in Underlying Constraint-Solver engines.
+For example, Z3 by microsoft, can solve constraints with billions of variables.
+- Unified theory with blurring lines; Combining both static and dynamic techniques.

 ---v